Diego López (footballer, born August 1974): Coaching career

 In July 2012, López was named at the helm of the Primavera under-19 side of Cagliari and, on 2 October, was unveiled as new assistant coach for the main squad after the Ivo Pulga-led club parted ways with Massimo Ficcadenti.
 López and Pulga swapped roles in July 2013 after the former was admitted to the yearly UEFA Pro Licence course, thus being allowed to serve as head coach in the Italian top flight; he was dismissed on 6 April 2014 by owner Massimo Cellino, this being the 36th manager change he went through in 22 years of tenure.

-On 1 July 2014, López was appointed at Bologna F.C.
-1909 in the Italian second tier.
+On 1 July 2014, López was appointed at Bologna in the Italian second tier.
 After a good start to the season, he was relieved of his duties on 4 May 2015 following a negative streak.

-López was named U.S. Città di Palermo's fourth manager of the campaign, on 26 January 2017.
+López was named Palermo's fourth manager of the campaign, on 26 January 2017.
 He was sacked on 11 April, after a run of bad results.

 On 18 October 2017, López returned to Cagliari as head coach after the dismissal of Massimo Rastelli.
 At the end of the season, having avoided the drop, he left by mutual consent.

 López returned to his homeland in early June 2018, joining Peñarol.
-Starting from five points behind arch-rivals Club Nacional de Football, he led the club to a league title by beating that adversary 1–0 in the final; after losing by the same margin to Nacional in the next edition, he announced his exit in December 2019.
+Starting from five points behind arch-rivals Nacional, he led the club to a league title by beating that adversary 1–0 in the final; after losing by the same margin to Nacional in the next edition, he announced his exit in December 2019.

-On 5 February 2020, López returned to the Italian top division, signing with second-from-bottom Brescia Calcio following Eugenio Corini's sacking.
+On 5 February 2020, López returned to the Italian top division, signing with second-from-bottom Brescia following Eugenio Corini's sacking.
 His contract with the club – also owned by Cellino – was terminated by mutual consent on 12 August following relegation, and Luigi Delneri succeeded him.
 On 6 October, however, he returned to the Stadio Mario Rigamonti.
 He was shown the door again on 7 December, after a run of three defeats.